TypeScript OSDK migration guide (1.x to 2.0)

 );

-Note: If you install your ontology’s OSDK via the CLI, your $ontologyRid will be exported from the root of the SDK package, which you can access as above.
+If you install your Ontology’s OSDK through the CLI, your $ontologyRid will be exported from the root of the SDK package, which you can access as above.
 Otherwise, you need to pass in your known ontologyRid to where you construct the client.
-You can get this information from the Ontology Manager in Foundry by viewing your selected ontology, as shown below.
+You can get this information from the Ontology Manager in Foundry.
+Select your desired ontology, navigate to the Ontology configuration tab, and copy your Ontology RID from the Ontology metadata section.

 Usage and general syntax